 mention the 2050 ETIP SNET vision, or even refer to it.

-Energy systems are undergoing major changes in many countries across the world.
-Decentralized energy generation, intelligent power grids, unconventional sources and of course, renewable energy sources (RES) are at the top of the energy agenda.
+Energy systems are undergoing fundamental changes across the world, driven by three key trends: Decarbonisation, Decentralisation and Digitisation.
+Decentralised energy generation, intelligent power grids, unconventional sources and of course, renewable energy sources (RES) as well as an overall system integration are at the top of the energy agenda.
+On a global scale the overlap with the pressing needs to cut local air pollution is also resulting in an accelerated phase-out of coal plants and increasing investments in clean energy technologies.

-Despite the renewable boom, it is foreseen by the International Energy Agency (IEA) that conventional gas-fired power generation will still be needed to provide a reliable and cost effective, dispatchable power source to respond to peaks in demand and when intermittent renewable sources are not available for many decades to come.
+Despite the renewable boom, it is foreseen by the International Energy Agency (IEA) that conventional gas-fired power generation will continue to play an important role to provide a reliable and cost effective, dispatchable power source to respond to peaks in demand and when intermittent renewable sources are not available for many decades to come.

 This chapter outlines topics which have a strong influence on gas turbine technology development, gas turbine sales and gas turbine deployment and use.
+It is our intention in this report to highlight technology development opportunities that will contribute to reaching the global energy and climate targets.

 Economic environment for oil & gas business